petevs/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The DOM is the global javascript object of a webpage.
+It contains all the elments of the page, hierarchy and methods.
+Through the DOM we can manipulate what is shown on the screen.

 2. What is an event?

+An event is a user interaction with a webpage.

 3. What is an event listener?

+An event listener, essentially listens or monitors for when a specific user interaction occurs.
+By using event listeners we are then able manipulate the DOM when the event occurs.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array-like object but it is not a true array.
+It does not have access to .reduce or .map or other array methods.

+We can convert a NodeList to an array by using "Array.form(nodelist)" and then get access to all the array methods.

 5. What is a component?

+A component is a reusable piece of code that can be used to build different elements and styles.
+The idea is to keep our code DRY.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.